 How do program credits transfer to my university?

 Program transcripts are issued by nationally accredited host universities.
-Our accredited universities are Payap University (Thailand program), and Uganda Christian University (Rwanda program).
-If U.S. regional accreditation is required, our U.S. Institution of Record is Houghton College in New York.
+GO ED.'s accredited universities are Payap University (Thailand program), and Uganda Christian University (Rwanda program).
+If U.S. regional accreditation is required, their U.S. Institution of Record is Houghton College in New York.

 Will my financial aid apply to the program?